Study program variant Time4ING (SaG)

 More time to start your studies

-Complete the lectures and exams in five semesters that would otherwise take three semesters - and use the time gained for individual support and deepening?
-Time4ING , the study program at adapted speed in the Department of Engineering at RheinMain University of Applied Sciences, enables all first-year students who need more time at the beginning to start their studies at a slower pace.
+Complete the lectures and exams that would normally take three semesters in five semesters – and use the extra time for individual support and in-depth study?
+Time4ING , the adjusted-pace study program in the engineering department at RheinMain University of Applied Sciences, allows all first-year students who need more time at the beginning to have a more relaxed start to their studies.

-The Time4ING course variant has been possible in the electrical engineering course since the summer semester of 2023 and in international industrial engineering and industrial engineering since the winter semester of 2023/24.
-Students can either apply for Time4ING directly - or they can get the option of a slower start to their studies through a consultation.
-For example, if the placement test in mathematics in the third week of lectures shows that the previous knowledge is not sufficient, the students are encouraged to switch to Time4ING.
+Since the summer semester of 2023, the Time4ING study option has been available in the Electrical Engineering program, and since the winter semester of 2023/24 in International Industrial Engineering and Industrial Engineering.
+Students can apply directly for Time4ING or, after a consultation, explore the option of a more gradual start to their studies.
+For example, if the placement test in mathematics during the third week of lectures reveals insufficient prior knowledge, students are encouraged to switch to Time4ING.

-And this is how the slower start to your studies works: By extending the first phase of study by two to a total of five semesters, more time is available for the basic subjects.
-This means that fewer subjects and exams are scheduled per semester and the focus is on individual support in small groups.
-Projects and internships deepen the basic knowledge.
-A module “Starting your studies” supplements the technical content with a “tool set” necessary for your studies: learning techniques, time management, scientific work.
-Time4ING students are supervised by a member of staff and accompanied by mentors, students from higher semesters.
+Here's how the accelerated start to your studies works: By extending the first phase of your studies by two semesters to a total of five, more time is available for foundational subjects.
+This results in fewer courses and exams per semester, allowing for more individualized support in small groups.
+Projects and internships deepen this foundational knowledge.
+A "Starting Your Studies" module complements the subject-specific content with essential "toolkit" for university studies: learning techniques, time management, and academic writing.
+Time4ING students are supported by a staff member and mentored by students in higher semesters.

-Information about the joint project: SaG – Study of adapted speed
+Information on the joint project: SaG – Study of Adapted Speed

 Malihe Brensing , RheinMain University of Applied Sciences